Hong Kong's Journey from Corruption to Clean Government

 - 6,000+ multinational corporations headquartered

-- 65% cite government integrity as location factor
+- 65% cite government integrity as location factor2

 Ease of Doing Business: